For further information, please contact the Parish Office

 Here are some advantages:

 - as soon as you receive your income into your account, you can set aside whatever percentage you have decided to give back to the Lord.
 This helps us to remember that’s it’s all the Lord’s anyway and that the first portion of our income is to be returned to Him.
-(So whenever Susan is paid and I receive my stipend, I immediately transfer the percentage we have decided to our church.)

 - when you are away, you can still support the work!